romanvm/django-tinymce4-lite/docs/usage.rst

 HTMLField for Models
 --------------------

-For developers who want to implement TinyMCE editor in their Django applications as simply as possible, **tinymce4-lite** provides a :class:`HTMLField<tinymce.HTMLField>` field for models.
+For developers who want to implement TinyMCE editor in their Django applications in the simplest possible way, **tinymce4-lite** provides a :class:`HTMLField<tinymce.HTMLField>` field for models.
 This field can can be used instead of a :class:`TextField<django.db.models.TextField>`.
 For example: